PUCD2035-E-F15/class_notes/content/week_2/index.md

 Programming languages like Javascript can be used to create entire applications without using languages like HTML and CSS.
 Mobile and desktop applications, video games, hardware interfaces, interactive installations, and some highly interactive websites are created in this way.

+### Learning to Program

+Learning how to program, and learning a programming language are very different things.
+One of the best ways to learn both is to start small, read example code, and to play.

+Experiment with changing example code:

+- Run the code, see what it does
+- Read the code, see try to understand how it works
+- Make a small change, guess what will happen
+- Run the changed code, see what it does

+This process is also the core of writing new programs.

+You have already created your first program.
+We did not cover any of the syntax rules of javascript.
+To create your program you relied on copying the patterns in example code and reference documentation.
+This is one of the most effective ways of getting used to the syntax of a language.
+In addition to this, we are going to start talking about syntax a little more formally this week.

 ### A Tour of the Javascript Language